naitikmalaviya/book-library/README.md

 ## Getting Started

-This project uses RabbitMQ Message-Broker and MariaDB.
-This project contains two Dotnet microservices.
+This project follows Microservice architecture.
+This project contains two Dotnet microservices which uses RabbitMQ as Message-Broker tool and Mariadb for data persistency.

 ### Prerequisites